 Where will I be working?

 Local Hosts are usually allocated to one workplace team for the entire season, usually dictated by where they live.
 Hotel Local Hosts work in small teams, providing cover at 1 or 2 hotels.
-Airport Local Hosts are based at London Heathrow Airport.

 Does it matter where I live?